About Durable Medical Equipment: Shower and Bathtub Accessories

 Figure 5.
 Transfer tub bench

 A transfer tub bench is a seat used to help you move in and out of your shower or bathtub.
-It’s helpful for people who may have trouble lifting their legs to step over the tub.
+It’s helpful for people who have trouble lifting their legs to step over the tub.
 The bench has rubber caps or suction cups at the bottom of each leg (see Figure 5).
-They keep the bench from moving in the tub to help you move safely and easily.
+These help you move safely and easily by keeping the bench from moving in the tub.

 Put 2 legs of your transfer tub bench inside the tub.
 Put the other 2 legs of the bench outside the tub (see Figure 6).
 Place the bench so that a little more than half of it is in the tub.
-Check to see that each leg is held in place so that your bench does not slide.
-Be sure to leave enough space in front of the bench for your legs.
+Make sure each leg is held in place so that your bench does not slide.
+Leave enough space in front of the bench for your legs.

 Figure 6.
 Transfer tub bench in tub